New York’s French Culinary Institute

 The Birth of the French Culinary Institute

-Upon her return home Hamilton convinced her father that they should open a French cooking school in New York City using the French cooking school she had toured as a model.
+Upon returning home, Hamilton convinced her father that they should open a French cooking school in New York City, using the French culinary school she had toured as a model.
 She paid the French government for the use of their curriculum, she imported some of the French teachers as guest instructors, and she kept a strict handle on quality control.

 Not only is Hamilton the CEO of the FCI, she’s also Chairwoman of The James Beard Foundation and was appointed Chairwoman emerita for life.
 Hamilton was also host of the acclaimed PBS series entitled Chef’s Story, a series of interviews with 27 top chefs.
-Any one of the many awards she’s been given would make any culinary education professional proud.
-She’s been awarded Chevalier du Mérite Agricole (Agricultural Merit Knighthood) from the French government, the Outstanding American Educator award from Madrid Fusion, the Silver Spoon Award from Food Arts magazine, and the prestigious Ordre National du Mérite (National Order of Merit Award) from the French government, to name just a few.
+The many awards she’s been given attest to her prowess and respect within the culinary arts field.
+She’s been awarded Chevalier du Merit Agricole (Agricultural Merit Knighthood) from the French government, the Outstanding American Educator award from Madrid Fusion, the Silver Spoon Award from Food Arts magazine, and the prestigious Ordre National du Mérite (National Order of Merit Award) from the French government, to name just a few.

 The Background and History of The French Culinary Institute

-When she founded the school, Hamilton decided to follow the fast track total immersion method of culinary education used by the French schools, stressing hands on experience, and following it up with professional experience in a restaurant setting.
+When she founded the school, Hamilton decided to follow the fast track total immersion method of culinary education used by the French schools, stressing hands on experience, and following it up with professional experience in restaurant settings.

-Though the school’s focus has always been on traditional French cuisine, the educational approach is to learn French cooking technique in such a way that it can be applied to the creation of any regional cuisine.
+Though the school’s focus has always been on traditional French cuisine, the educational approach is to learn French cooking technique in such a way that it is easily applied to the creation of other regional cuisine.

-While enrolled in the program, students spend 75% of their time in the kitchen workshops, and the student-teacher ratio is 12:1.
+While enrolled in the program, students spend 75% of their time in kitchen workshops, and the student-teacher ratio is 12:1.
 Students are taught the 250 basic building blocks of Western cuisine.
-Unlike some of the other top culinary schools, FCI is small enough for students to interface with and get to know most members of the faculty.
+Unlike some of the other top culinary schools, FCI classes are small enough to facilitate each student’s personal access to faculty.

-Most students at FCI are career changers who have left a former occupation in favor of pursuing their true passion.
-The maturity level and passion of the student body, the professionalism of the faculty, the intensity of the program and the location within the heart of one of the most culturally diverse cities in the world combines to create an energy level in the school that is very hard to beat.
+Many students at FCI are career changers who have left their occupations, in favor of pursuing culinary passions.
+The maturity level and commitment of the student body, the professionalism of the faculty, the intensity of the program and the school’s location, within the heart of one of the most gastronomically diverse cities in the world combine to create the school’s high energy level.

-With the fast growth of FCI also came an awareness of a need for quality instruction for the hobbyist and for young people.
-When the school expanded its mission and its quarters in 2006, it addressed that need with the opening of the recreational division, which offers topnotch evening workshop instruction for amateur cooks and for working professionals who may want to brush up or expand their skill set.
+With the fast growth of FCI came awareness that quality instruction for hobbyists and young people were lacking within the culinary arts community.
+When the school expanded its quarters in 2006, it addressed the need by opening a recreational division, offering evening workshops for amateur cooks and for working professionals seeking to expand their skill set.
 These workshops are taught by some of the best in the industry.

-The Italian Culinary Academy was also founded at that time, which offers a program of learning called the Italian Culinary Experience, starting at the New York school and then proceeding on to Parma, Italy at ALMA, the International School of Italian Cuisine.
-The course culminates in a nine week work study in one of a variety of top restaurants in Italy.
-The course stresses immersion in the culture, the language, and the food, tying them all together into a top drawer learning experience.
+The Italian Culinary Academy was also founded at that time, offering programs of learning like the Italian Culinary Experience.
+Learning starts at the New York school before proceeding to Parma, Italy, for studies at ALMA, the International School of Italian Cuisine.
+The course culminates in a nine-week work-study in one of the top restaurants in Italy.
+The course stresses immersion in culture, language, and Italian gastronomic traditions, tying them all together into a comprehensive learning experience.
 The curriculum was designed by Chef Cesare Casella, the Dean of Italian Studies, former chef of Maremma and Beppe in Manhattan.

-The most important part of the French Culinary Institute experience is the talent and experience in both the art of french cuisine and in teaching that art that is shared by all members of the FCI faculty.
-The faculty is world-class.
+The most important part of the French Culinary Institute experience is exposure to the talent and experience level that is shared by all members of the FCI faculty.
+The faculty is world-class, including these great chefs:

 - Alain Sailhac, Executive VP, Dean Emeritus.
 Sailhac garnered four stars at two different Manhattan restaurants of note, Le Cygne and Le Cirque.
 Saihac supervises the faculty, students and the day-to-day operations, and also offers career counseling to students.